Mark Twain Boyhood Home & Museum Properties

 Explore the roots of Twain’s genius as you discover how a young boy from a small river town became America’s most beloved author and humorist.
-Tour eight historic properties and museums – See the Mark Twain Boyhood Home, a National Historic Landmark, the newly reopened Becky Thatcher House, Huckleberry Finn House, J.M.
+Tour six historic properties and museums – See the Mark Twain Boyhood Home, a National Historic Landmark, the newly reopened Becky Thatcher House, Huckleberry Finn House, J.M.
 Clemens Justice of the Peace Office, Museum Gallery and Interpretive Center for one ticket price.
 The Mark Twain Museum offers something for everyone in the family.

 Explore interactive exhibits for all ages

 Start your journey in the Interpretive Center and see how Twain turned his childhood friends into characters in his most beloved novels.
 Wander through some of Mark Twain’s most famous novels – ride a raft with Huck and Jim, explore a cave with Tom & Becky, and paint the famous whitewashed fence.
 The Museum Gallery features 15 original Norman Rockwell paintings, as well as a wealth of artifacts from Twain’s life.

 Experience live performances and storytelling from Mark Twain during the summer months.